 Several spinal conditions are known to be associated with neck arthritis, including:

 If you have been diagnosed with any of these conditions related to neck arthritis, your physician may choose to pursue a course of conservative treatment, including exercise, physical therapy, over-the-counter or prescription pain medicine, and other treatment methods.
 However, the specific regimen of techniques that are recommended will depend entirely on your specific condition and circumstances.
-If the chronic pain and stiffness of cervical spine arthritis has not been relieved by conservative treatments and symptoms continue to impede the ability to function in daily life, a physician could suggest surgery as a treatment option.
+If the chronic pain and stiffness of cervical spine arthritis has not been relieved by conservative treatments and symptoms continue to hinder the ability to function in daily life, your physician could suggest surgery as a treatment option.